ringcentral/ringcentral-embeddable/README.md

 #### Adapter JS way

-Just add following the following codes to a website's header.
-It will create a RingCentral Embeddable widget in your website.
+Just add following codes to a website's header.
+It will create a RingCentral Embeddable widget in that web page.

 ```js
 <script>